 Related: Learn more about wheel offset and backspacing here.

 Are Wheel Spacers Safe?

 If properly installed, high-quality wheel spacers are very safe.
-However, having wheels that aren’t covered by the fenders or wheel wells may be illegal in your locality.
-These vehicle codes are designed to prevent the likelihood of rocks and debris striking other drivers or pedestrians.
+However, having wheels that aren't covered by the fenders or wheel wells may be illegal in your locality.
+Vehicle codes are designed to prevent the likelihood of rocks and debris striking other drivers or pedestrians.
 Check your local laws to see what the regulations say.

 As mentioned above, wheel spacers can also wear out suspension parts more quickly.
 This can be detrimental in the long term, but it isn't inherently unsafe.

 Sometimes, wheel spacers can cause your tires to rub on the edges.
 This depends on the shape of your wheel wells.
 If you're having this issue, don't ignore it!